Sionesevaki/tryfitted/DEPLOYMENT.md

 - `localhost` in env vars will not work cross-host.
 RunPod must point at **public/VPN** addresses.
 - If MinIO is behind a reverse proxy, ensure large uploads are allowed and CORS is configured.
 - If Redis is exposed publicly, use a strong password and firewall allowlists; prefer VPN.
+- If GitHub Actions fails with `ERR_PNPM_OUTDATED_LOCKFILE`, run `pnpm install` locally to regenerate `pnpm-lock.yaml` and commit it.
+- If the avatar GLB is meshopt-compressed, the viewer must set `GLTFLoader.setMeshoptDecoder(...)` before loading.